 Feedback to MPhil students

 During the course of their studies, students receive feedback in person from their supervisors, and from the Course Manager, as well as from termly online supervision reports.
-The first essay is examined prior to the end of the Michaelmas Term in order to provide students with early feedback on their performance so they can gauge the level of achievement which the course requires; and so they have reliable pointers as to future applications for the PhD, whose deadlines are often early in the academic year.
-Essays 2 and 3 are examined together at the end of Lent Term.
-At this meeting a provisional overall mark is agreed for all the essays, and feedback on the essay component of the course is available shortly afterwards.
+The first essay is examined prior to the end of the Michaelmas Term in order to provide students with early feedback on their performance so they can gauge the level of achievement which the course requires, and so they have reliable pointers as to future applications for the PhD, whose deadlines are often early in the academic year.
+Essay 2 is examined at the end of January, and feedback is given a couple of weeks later in mid-February.
+Essay 3 is examined at the end of Lent Term, and feedback is given on this shortly afterwards together with a provisional overall mark for the essay component of the course.

-After each Examiners' Meeting, the MPhil Manager meets with students, reports the provisional agreed class (but not the provisional mark) and provides copies of the non-confidential parts of the examiners' reports.
-No marks are revealed until the end of the course as they are subject to moderation up until the final Examiners' Meeting.
-At the end of the course the Department provides students with an informal transcript with details of each of their individual marks and formal transcripts can be downloaded from CamSIS.
+After each Board of Examiners meeting, the MPhil Managers meet with students, report the provisional agreed class (but not the provisional mark) and provide copies of the non-confidential parts of the reports.
+No marks are revealed until the end of the course as they are subject to moderation up until the final Board of Examiners meeting, and require approval at the final Degree Committee meeting of the year in late June/early July.
+At the end of the course the Department provides students with an informal transcript with details of each of their individual marks.
+Formal transcripts can be downloaded from CamSIS.

 Feedback on the overall performance of each year is provided by Senior and External Examiners' Reports which are submitted at the end of the year.
 Students may find it useful to see examiners' comments on the previous year's work, particularly mark distributions and recommendations.